The Highest Point in Athens

-Lycabettus Hill, the highest point in Athens at 277 meters (909 ft), is one that provides the most inspiring panoramic views of the city.
+Lycabettus Hill is 277 meters (909 ft) in height and is the place that provides the most inspiring panoramic views of the city.

 Legend tells us that Athena was carrying this huge boulder to the Acropolis in order to raise her temple of the Parthenon closer to the heavens.
 However, whilst on her journey with this builder, two blackbirds appeared in the sky, and told Athena that they predicted bad news for her.
 In a fit of anger, Athina dropped the boulder, and left it where it fell.